clux/modul8/docs/cli.md

     $ modul8 app/entry.js -d myKey=myData.json

-Multiple data elements can be delimited with the & symbol like above.
+Multiple data elements can be delimited with an ampersand like above.

 ## Loading Libraries
 Libraries can be concatenated on in the order they wish to be included.